oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

-## Key Components in JHipster with Spring Data Elasticsarch
+The elasticsearch integration type, how the elasticsearch client looks like.

 The repository and the search repository.
-The elasticsearch integration type, how the elasticsearch client looks like.

 ## Learn More about Spring Data Elasticsearch